BLOODY POETRY + THE (UN)STAGED READING SERIES

 ABOUT THE PRODUCTION

-Invulnerable Nothings presents Howard Brenton's Bloody Poetry in rep with (un)Staged Readings from Lord Byron’s Cain, P.B.
+Invulnerable Nothings' inaugural production matched Howard Brenton's Bloody Poetry with (un)Staged Readings from Lord Byron’s Cain, P.B.
 Shelley’s Prometheus Unbound, and Mary Shelley’s Frankenstein.
-This production was first presented in a sold out residency at The Brooklyn Art Library in August 2017 and again at The Sekrit Theater in Austin, Texas in April 2017.
-It continues to tour nationally and internationally in 2017.
+It first appeared in a sold out residency at The Brooklyn Art Library in August 2016, marking the bicentennial of the fateful summer of 1816, and went on to tour nationally and internationally throughout 2017.